Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to correct an error on your credit report

-If you find a mistake on your credit report, there are steps you can take to repair inconsistencies and problems — and ways you can potentially prevent errors from happening altogether.
+If you find an error on your credit report, there are steps you can take to repair inconsistencies and problems — and ways you can potentially prevent errors from happening altogether.

 In Canada, most provinces and territories have their own unique credit reporting legislation that outlines fair practices that should be followed by the credit bureaus.
 This legislation typically gives you the right to request your credit score, dispute any errors, remove any outdated information and more.